 I use one tool to manage all these things.
-One easy, free, flexible, simple tool to manage all the projects of my life and I can’t wait to introduce it to all of you…
+One easy, affordable, flexible, simple tool to manage all the projects of my life and I can’t wait to introduce it to all of you…

 It’s a simple tool to help me keep track of the many moving parts of my own businesses, former client businesses, and even my personal life.
 It’s easy to use, and more importantly, easy to amend.
 It doesn’t take much time to manage and can be an excellent way for small teams to keep each other informed.

-I first came across a version of this at a conference for co-ops back in 2015.
+I first came across a version of this back in 2015.
 I’ve since amended, expanded, and customized it for whatever project I’ve been working on.

 Can you tell I love it?